jsbots/AutoFish/README.md

 ## Guide :blue_book:

-*The bot was tested only with default UI and with default UI scale, without any addons whatsoever.
-So turn off all the addons and set UI scale to default before using the bot.
-Especially this is related to all fishing addons like Fishing Buddy and others, if you use any of them, turn off all the UI features they have.*

-*The bot uses *squirrel* type of installation and silently creates a shortcut on your desktop.*

 1. Launch the game.
 2. Are you using **Filter** feature?
    - Yes: Turn off **Auto Loot** in the game, set **UI scale** in the game to default, turn on **Open loot window at mouse** in the game.
    - No: Turn on **Auto Loot** in the game.
-3. Assign your 'fishing' and 'lures' keys in the game and write them in the respective sections in the UI of the bot.
+3. Assign your 'fishing' and 'lures' keys in the game and assign the same keys for the bot.
 4. Find a place to fish.
 5. Set your **Fishing Zone** by pressing **Set Fishing Zone** button.
 Resize and reposition **Fishing Zone** so that there's no reddish/bluish (depends on what switch you chose) elements in the that zone.
-Remember, **Fishing Zone** is an overlay window, so the colors of your character and UI will be recognized by the bot too.
+Remember, **Fishing Zone** is an overlay window, so the colors of your character and UI (Texts, healthbars and so on) will be recognized by the bot too.
 5. Press Start button and don't use your mouse and keyboard (use the bot on VM if you need it to work in the background).
+6. To stop the bot press your stop key (default: space).
-6. Are you getting an error?
+7. Are you getting an error?

 > Yes, it says: *Found red/blue colors before casting.
 Change your Fishing Zone or increase the Threshold value or change the fishing place.*

 Reposition or resize your **Fishing Zone** to avoid any reddish or bluish elements, if you are sure there's none, then you need to either increase **Threshold** or switch to the other color.